 - No mortgage insurance requirement

 - Fixed-rate mortgage

 - Ability to finance repairs

 - Financing for low-income individuals

-- Grants for people age 62 and above
+- Grants for people ages 62 and above

-Where do you have to live to get a USDA Loan?
+Where do you have to live to get a USDA rehab loan?

 USDA loans are available in areas the USDA has designated as rural.
 However, this doesn’t mean you’ll have to live in a remote area to get a USDA renovation loan.
 In many parts of America, homes located outside of major cities are considered “rural” by the USDA.
 Sometimes suburbs and areas just outside city limits can qualify for a USDA home improvement loan.

 USDA rehab loans are for low-income families and individuals.
 To qualify for a Section 504 loan, you must make below 50% of the area’s median income, and you must be unable to obtain affordable credit elsewhere.

-According to USDA renovation loan requirements, the property must be a home, not a farm or other income-generating property.
-And the homeowner must occupy the house.
+According to USDA renovation loan requirements, the property must be a home, not a farm or other income-generating property, and the homeowner must occupy the house.

 - New flooring